GSA/digitalcorps.gsa.gov/_fellows/2022/lewis-sibilia.md

 hometown: Seattle, WA
 university: Seattle Central College
 region: west
-bio_short: Software engineer ready to enact positive change in the world.
+bio_short: Software engineer ready to enact positive change in the world
 why: "I am excited for the chance to do meaningful work with a measurable positive impact on people's lives."
 fun_fact: Lewis publishes an art and literature magazine called Beholder.
 tags: ['west', '2022','Software_Engineering']